andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/lists.md

 }
 ```

 With contacts stored in a variable, you are ready to create a repeating container.
-This where a loop comes into play.
+This is where a loop comes into play.

 ## Loop